bcmdr/hexo-blog/source/_posts/Building-a-Movie-Application-with-TMDB-The-Movie-Database-Part-One.md

 Which is a JSON object for the 'Fight Club' entry on TMDB!
 Well done.
 Now let's post this and take a break.
 I'll have to navigate over to my /hexo-blog folder, and run `hexo new post`.
 This didn't work so I `rm -rf node_modules/ && npm install` courtesy of this [issue on github](https://github.com/hexojs/hexo/issues/2076) to resolve the `ERROR Local hexo not found in ~/...` error.

+We'll post this to github with `git status`, `git add .`, `git commit -m`, and `git push`.
+I already had my blog repo clone from github.